barrymoore/PhenVen/README.md

 PhenVen is a tool to assist with a review of the phenotype overlap between a patient and a set of candidate genes.
-PhenVen can prioritize candidate genes and/or diseases based on a patient's phenotype in a diagnosis style analysis, similar to how you might use Phevor or Phenomizer (phenotype first analysis).
-PhenVen might also be run with a list of candidate genes that were identified by WGS/WES gene/variant prioritization analysis to aid phenotype review of those candidate genes.
-Finally, PhenVen could be used to provide detail and clarity regarding the extent of phenotype overlap between the phenotype terms of a patient and one or more candidate genes that have already been phenotype-prioritized by a tool like Phevor or Exomiser - e.g. you know/suspect that there is good phenotype overlap, but you want to review which phenotypes are driving that signal.
+PhenVen can prioritize candidate genes and/or diseases based on a patient's phenotype in a diagnostic style analysis, similar to how you might use Phevor or Phenomizer (phenotype first analysis).
+PhenVen might also be run with a list of candidate genes that were identified by WGS/WES gene/variant prioritization analysis to add phenotype review of those candidate genes.
+However, PhenVen was primarily designed as a tool to provide the detail needed to explore the phenotype overlap between the phenotype terms of a patient and one or more candidate genes that have already been phenotype-prioritized by a tool like Phevor or Exomiser - e.g. you know/suspect that there is good phenotype overlap, but you need to review a detailed list of phenotypes are driving that signal.

 ### Synopsis